 Prague Airport is divided into Terminal 1 (where flights to countries outside the Schengen area are checked in) and Terminal 2 (where flights to countries in the Schengen area are checked in).
 Therefore, the necessary documents and visa required vary based on the final destination.
 Before each trip, we recommend that you carefully read the conditions for entry to the territory of the given state.

 Flights to the Schengen area

-The Schengen area includes all member states of the European Union (and their overseas territories) excluding Bulgaria, Romania, Ireland, Cyprus, Croatia and Great Britain.
+The Schengen area includes all member states of the European Union (and their overseas territories) excluding Bulgaria, Romania, Ireland, and Cyprus.
 In addition, the Schengen area also includes Iceland, Norway, Switzerland and Lichtenstein which are not EU members.
 The Schengen regime guarantees the free movement of persons, therefore it is necessary to have an ID card with you and no other visa or permits are required.

 The Schengen area does not automatically extend to all the overseas territories of member states.
 The Portuguese Azores, Spanish Canary Islands and Ceuta and Melilla exclaves in Africa are included.
 On the other hand, not all overseas territories of France, Norwegian Svalbard, the Danish autonomous territory of Greenland and the Faroe Islands (they are not even part of the EU), or the overseas Dutch autonomous regions of Aruba, Curacao, Sint Maarten, Bonaire, Saba and Sint Eustatius are included.

 For more detailed information about the countries which are part of the Schengen area, please see here.

 For flights outside the Schengen area (which are checked in from Terminal 1), you must also have a valid passport with you (except for states that allow entry to their territory with an ID card only).
 After check-in and boarding pass control by the validator, passport control follows, with the security check being performed directly at the gate.